Laura-Novich-OBW/Tool-Chest/Content_Management_Tools/readme.md

 # Content Management Tools
 As the volume of content in organisations has proliferated, so the need to manage and govern that content has increased.
 Content management tools address this requirement with a set of capabilities that spans the entire content lifecycle from creation through to deletion.
-As such, these systems often include tools found in other categories covered by this review project.<p>
+As such, these systems often include tools found in other categories covered by this review project.

 <sup>Prepared by:
 <a href="https://www.linkedin.com/in/sharon-schnee/">Sharon Schnee</a>, <a href="https://www.linkedin.com/in/alan-b-bari/">Alan Bariman</a>, and <a href="https://www.linkedin.com/in/sol-barron-36a07a1/">Shlomo Barron</a>